-Whether or not you should be setting yourself up to be an S Corporation really comes down to what you are hoping to gain from the business structure.
+Whether or not you should be setting up an S Corporation comes down to what you are hoping to gain from the business structure.

 If the only thing you need is asset protection, this isn’t the right business structure for you.
-In fact, an LLC can offer you asset protection.
+An LLC can offer you asset protection.
 So, that’s the cheaper route to take if that’s all you are after.

 Income Generated by S Corporations